 File your 2020-21 FAFSA as soon after October 1st as possible.
 Check AidLink regularly and submit all required documents.

-SDSU's new and improved online scholarship search and application portal.
+SDSU's new and improved online scholarship search and application portal is now open.

 How to use AidLink

 Find out how to use AidLink, our online financial aid system.